jeffgreendesign/my-quote-app-react-ts/README.md

-# Random Quote Generator (React + Zustand)
+# Random Quote Generator (React + TypeScript + Zustand)

-A simple web application built with React and Zustand for state management that fetches and displays random quotes from the API-Ninjas Quotes API.
+A simple web application built with React, TypeScript, and Zustand for state management that fetches and displays random quotes from the API-Ninjas Quotes API.

 ## Features